DANCE ON CAMINO DE SANTIAGO FESTIVAL

 The festival organizers, CIDANZ Producciones-Ballet Contemporáneo de Burgos SL, will evaluate the proposals submitted and select the three finalist choreographers.

-The maximum number of performers will be five and works with only one performer may be presented.
-The style is free: the festival 'Danza en el Camino' is open to the programming and exhibition of Spanish, classical, contemporary, urban, etc. dance pieces.
+The maximum number of performers will be five and works with vonly one performer may be presented.
+The style is free: the festival 'Dance on Camino de Santiago' is open to the programming and exhibition of Spanish, classical, contemporary, urban, etc. dance pieces.

 The work must be between 10 and 15 minutes long.
-The choreography will be unpublished and expressly created for 'Danza en el Camino'.
+The choreography will be unpublished and expressly created for 'Dance on Camino de Santiago'.

 The scenic space will be at street level, seeking to blend in with the environment.
 A dance linoleum that simulates stone separates the artist from the audience.
 The lighting is on-site and as a support in the later hours.